JonasKruckenberg/imagetools/CONTRIBUTING.md

 ## Project Setup

-This repository is a monorepo using yarn workspaces and [changesets](https://github.com/atlassian/changesets).<br> Since we use `git-lfs` to store the image snapshots, you need to have it installed in order to clone this repository.
+This repository is a monorepo using pnpm workspaces and [changesets](https://github.com/atlassian/changesets).<br> Since we use `git-lfs` to store the image snapshots, you need to have it installed in order to clone this repository.
 You can download it here: https://git-lfs.github.com.
 This is only needed for running tests.